faizaan1abd/mslearn-openai/Instructions/Labs/05-generate-images.md

 ### Task 1: Explore image generation in the DALL-E playground

 In this task, you will use the DALL-E playground in Azure AI Foundry portal to experiment with image generation.

+> **Note:** This task relies on the DALL·E quota limit available in your Azure OpenAI resource.
+If the deployment fails, it may be due to quota restrictions on the existing resource.

+> To resolve this, create a new Azure OpenAI resource (as done in **Lab 01**) in a supported region such as **East US** or **Australia East**, and then attempt to deploy the DALL·E model again.

 1. In the **Azure portal**, search for **Azure OpenAI** and select **Azure OpenAI**.